 For numbers 1,2,& 3: The mean is 2, and the standard deviation is 1.
 Say K = 4.
 Multiplying 1, 2, & 3 by K results in 4, 8, & 12.
 For 4, 8, & 12, the mean is 8, and the standard deviation is 4.
 The variance is 16.
 Remember, " variance is a measure of how far each value in the dataset is from the mean."
 Hence, the standard deviation squared.

 Since you know that the two sets of numbers are related, and you know what the variance is, you can indirectly test the hypothesis that one set of numbers is related to the other set of numbers by comparing the variance of the variables.

 The information on Structural Equation Modeling below is based on content from the book by R. H. Hoyle (ed.)
 1995.
 Structural Equation Modeling.
 SAGE Publications, Inc. Thousand Oaks, CA courtesy of Google Books, and also on the gracious interpretation of complex writing about SEM by Ricka Stoelting, formerly of San Francisco State University.

 In the model specification step, the model is defined in terms of its parameters.
 Two kinds of parameters are considered: Fixed parameters and free parameters.

 Identifying which parameters are fixed and which parameters are free is critical to the integrity and application of the SEM model.
 The fixed or free designations determine how the components of the model will be compared.
 The model components are 1) The hypothesized diagram, 2) the sample population variance, and 3) the covariance matrix.
-Each of these components is important for testing the fit of the model (which is Step 4)
+Each of these components is important for testing the fit of the model.